andrewzhyee/personalsite/content/teaching/index.md

   caption: ""
   image: ""
 ---
 I teach undergraduate and graduate courses in digital media, health communication, and research methods.
-Listed below are the courses I teach at the Singapore University of Technology and Design:
+Listed below are courses I teach at the Singapore University of Technology and Design:
 <br/>
 <br/>
 **02.XXTS Designing Digital Technology for Children and Teens** <br/>